Nokia 1006: Data, Network, Connectivity

 The phone has a support to flight mode.
 It also supports GPRS, WAP v2.0, WEB.
 It also supports High Speed Data technology.
 Connectivity is through Bluetooth v2.0, USB and microUSB.
 The phone has place for mini-SIM.
 The microUSB port supports charging.

 Multimedia

 The phone has support for custom ringtones and custom graphics.
-This phone is a speaker phone, music can be played both through the 2.5 mm jack and the built-in speaker.
+This phone is a speakerphone, music can be played both through the 2.5 mm jack and the built-in speaker.

 Pre-Installed Apps

 Games (only 1 game, Planet Puzzle, is pre-installed) and other applications like Alarm, Calculator, Calendar, Currency Converter, Watch, Stopwatch and Profiles are pre-installed on this Nokia model.
 The phone supports Java MIDP v2.0.